zapccu/mqtt_cul_server/doc/somfy.md

 The `up_time` and `down_time` values are optional.
 These parameters specify the time needed for opening or closing the shutter.
 The values are used to calculate the current position if the shutter is stopped.

-One can either configure these values manually (stop the time by hand) or automatically by sending a CALIBRATE command.
+One can either configure these values manually (stop and enter the time by hand) or automatically by sending a CALIBRATE command.
 After sending CALIBRATE the state of the device is changing to "calibrating" and the shutter is closing.
 As soon as the shutter is closed, press STOP.
-Two seconds later the shutter will be opened.
+Two seconds later the shutter will be opened again.
 When it's open, press STOP again.

 Calibration can be interrupted by sending the CALIBRATE command again.
 If up_time and down_time are not speicified, only states "open" and "closed" are reported.